blofse/testrail/README.md

-# testrail
+# testrail - A dcoker image containing version 5.3.0.3603-ion53
-A restartable docker image for test rail
+A restartable docker image for testrail

 Any feedback let me know - its all welcome!